AlaskaAirlines/WebCoreStyleSheets/README.md

 ### layoutPropertiesGenerator

 Importing this file will auto-generates all available utility selectors.
-Output can be configured by redefining default values prior to import.
-See default value examples below.
+Output can be configured by redefining default values before import.
+See the default value examples below.

 ```sass
 none, xs, md, lg, xl